Oswaldo Cabrera Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 9.3 K/9, the ninth-best in the league.
+- The pitching staff for the Rangers has a collective 9.2 K/9, which ranks 11th in the league.

-- The Rangers have a 3.67 team ERA that ranks eighth among all MLB pitching staffs.
+- The Rangers have the ninth-ranked team ERA across all league pitching staffs (3.68).

-- The Rangers give up the second-fewest home runs in baseball (18 total, 0.8 per game).
+- The Rangers surrender the fourth-fewest home runs in baseball (21 total, 0.8 per game).

-- Heaney (2-1 with a 4.34 ERA and 20 strikeouts in 18 2/3 innings pitched) gets the start for the Rangers, his fifth of the season.
+- deGrom gets the start for the Rangers, his sixth of the season.
+He is 2-0 with a 3.04 ERA and 43 strikeouts in 26 2/3 innings pitched.

-- In his most recent appearance on Saturday, the left-hander went six innings against the Oakland Athletics, allowing two earned runs while surrendering five hits.
+- In his last time out on Sunday, the righty went six innings against the Oakland Athletics, allowing one earned run while surrendering three hits.

-- In four games this season, the 31-year-old has put up a 4.34 ERA and 9.6 strikeouts per nine innings, while giving up a batting average of .232 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.